how to run a dispensary successfully

 Much like the nuclear theory of mutually assured destruction, if we start down the path of cannibalization, then everyone will lose.

-Cannabis, before being legal, was community-driven, and it would be a tragedy if that were lost in the process of legalization and mass adoption.
+Long before legalization, cannabis was intensely community-driven, and it would be a tragedy if that were lost in the process of legalization and mass adoption.

 Sure, you can sell just like any other corporate brick-and-mortar, but it’s in your brand’s long-term best interests to find ways to support and, more importantly, engage with your community.

-Not only is this the right thing to do it helps promote a positive image to non-smokers who may have uninformed neutral, or negative pre-existing biases in the industry.
+Not only is this the right thing to do, but it also helps promote a positive image among non-smokers who may hold uninformed, neutral, or negative pre-existing biases about the industry.

-So yeah, if you are selling in a community that is mostly black, brown, white, or anything in between, you should also probably have some of those same colors working in and shopping at your store.
+If you are selling in a community that is primarily black, brown, white, or anything in between, you should also likely have some of those same colors represented among your customers and among those who shop at your store.

 If you think you can disregard the community, you don’t understand cannabis culture very well.
 People who smoke weed are not the same as any other demographic.
 Fancy dispensary bud only exists today because of legitimate grassroots activism.

-Actions don’t have to be massive; little things can make big impacts too.
-For example, there’s so much single-use plastic waste out there that having a crew to pick it up would be a great way to win some support.
+Actions don’t have to be massive; small steps can make significant impacts, too.
+For example, there’s so much single-use plastic waste that having a crew to pick it up would be a great way to build support.
 Communities and local governments like it; it’s a win-win-win.

 ^It’s also pretty fun to do ripped, FYI